Where Can I Get A Song Critique?

 Self-criticism and self-awareness are great, but song critiques provide an opportunity for songwriters to get objective feedback on their music.

-With critiques, songwriters can learn what's working with their song and what could use a little improvement.
+With constructive feedback, songwriters can learn what's working with their songs and what needs improvement.

-Don't get us wrong; it's awesome when you get a glowing review from your parents, spouses, and friends.
+Don't get us wrong; it's awesome when your parents, spouses, and friends give you a glowing review.

 And very few glowing reviews come with any insight on how your song could be improved.